AdobeDocs/certification.en/help/certifications/ac/ac-m-architect.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

-If you have least 1 year experience leading Commerce development projects and are able to design, integrate, implement, and explain solutions to business problems by utilizing Adobe Commerce along with associated services.
+If you have at least 1 year experience leading Commerce development projects and are able to design, integrate, implement, and explain solutions to business problems by utilizing Adobe Commerce along with associated services.

 Additionally, if you're very familiar with the following activities and technologies: